5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	- If you want to use the Intel UHD 630 integrated graphics to drive a display, download this [Framebuffer-Patch](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/Intel_UHD_630_HDMI_DP_Framebuffer-Patch.plist).
 Open it with a plist editor and copy the dictionary `PciRoot(0x0)/Pci(0x2,0x0)` to `DeviceProperties > Add` (comment-out the existing entry with "#" first, to disable the existing entry).
 4. Getting the Intel(R) I225-V Ethernet Controller to work:

-	- macOS Big Sur Users (macOS 11.4 or later) don't have to change anything here since this is the currently active config!
+	- macOS Big Sur/Monterey users don't have to change anything here since this is the currently active config!
 But for completeness sake, this is what you would have to do otherwise:

 		1. Disable (comment-out) `DeviceProperties` > `PciRoot(0x0)/Pci(0x1C,0x1)/Pci(0x0,0x0)`
 		2. Go to `Kernel` > `Patch` and disable `I225-V Patch`.